ngdkvy/Verify-timer-via-APB-using-Systemverilog/README.md

-#Timer 8-bit feature list shown as below:
+# Timer 8-bit feature list
 - Configure register via APB protocol (IP is APB slave).
 - Support APB transfer with no wait states and no error handling.
 Timer can count up and down.
 - Detect overflow (count reach 255) and underflow (count reach 0).